Careers in Logistics and Supply Chain Management

 Programs often offer internship opportunities, which is a great way to get first-hand experience in the field.
 You can find programs that just cover logistics and supply chain management, or you can earn a degree in business with a concentration in logistics and supply chain management.
 Both are beneficial to students interested in working in this field.

-Have you considered an online program?
+Another avenue to consider is online education.
 Many schools now offer online logistics degree programs at all education levels.
 Distance education allows you to schedule your classes around work and other commitments.
 If you think you might be a good candidate for online learning, check out our list of accredited degree programs.
 We link students to a variety of different programs in logistics management, supply chain management, and many others.

 List of Online Logistics Degrees

 Kaplan University — The BSBA in Business Process Management from Kaplan University explores information systems, operations, and material acquisition, and supply chains as they related to logistics management.
 Classes cover various management techniques as well as practical applications like understanding and examining financial statements.
 Kaplan is an online school with several test-prep centers and campuses across the country.